Infrastructure Investment and Jobs Act: Original version of the IIJA

 The specific amounts in surface transportation spending were $343 billion for roads, highways, bridges and motor safety, $109 billion for transit, and $95 billion for rail.
-Provisions of the bill incentivized prioritizing maintenance and repair spending over spending on new infrastructure, collecting data on reductions in vehicle miles traveled through transit-oriented development, and lowering speed limits to increase road safety and encourage building complete streets.
+Provisions of the bill incentivized prioritizing maintenance and repair spending over spending on new infrastructure, holistically planning for all modes of transport when considering how to connect job centers to housing (including collecting data on reductions in vehicle miles traveled through transit-oriented development), and lowering speed limits to increase road safety and encourage building complete streets.
 The Senate version, and the final bill, de-emphasized these incentives.